BU-NU-CLOUD-F19/Big_data_platform-Spark-performance_acceleration/readme.md

 ## 3. Scope and Features Of The Project:
 ### Scope:
-Researching the existing solutions/papers to identify the best approach.
+* Researching the existing solutions/papers to identify the best approach.
 * Find a dataset and upload it to AWS S3.
 * Run an existing spark project on the AWS EC2 cluster and analyze run times with different sizes of the dataset.
 * Use spark history server and other tools to analyze stages, I/O operations and amount of shuffled data, to analyze what can be the areas for improvement.
 * Provide improved speed-up metrics.
 * (Optional) Possible improvements using caching of meta-data.

+### Features:
+* _Onboarding_: Designing a service that is easy to onboard
+* _User-friendly_: A service that is easy to understand and use
+* _Availability_: It will be accessible in all regions
+* _Scalability_: Can scale to a large number of users, projects, and services
+* _Confidentiality_: It will be a completely abstracted service.
+* _Fault-tolerant_: Final output will not be changed compared with original applications, and the service will be resilient